 Over the last several decades the gap between rich and poor Americans has widened considerably, exposing related issues of racial justice and social mobility.
 Rapidly changing demographics and widening political divisions necessitate new thinking, teaching, and research on systems of government and how they serve society.
 UC Berkeley researchers in the social sciences and public policy are at the forefront of revealing root causes and identifying paths toward a brighter future for all.

-“They do better in school, they’re more likely to graduate high school, more likely to attend college, less likely to be recipients of public assistance,” says Hilary Hoynes, a professor of public policy and economics, and faculty director of the Berkeley Opportunity Lab, reflecting on the data that prove that programs that provide nutritional and educational resources for low-income children make a critical difference for our whole society.
+“They do better in school, they’re more likely to graduate high school, more likely to attend college, less likely to be recipients of public assistance,” says Hilary Hoynes, a professor at the Goldman School of Public Policy and faculty director of the Berkeley Opportunity Lab, reflecting on the data that prove that programs that provide nutritional and educational resources for low-income children make a critical difference for our whole society.

 Social sciences faculty such as Hoynes are working across disciplines to identify the weaknesses in the social safety net and chart a course toward lasting change.
 Faculty and leadership in social sciences have identified three major issue areas — inequality, inclusion, and information — that provide a useful framework when considering Berkeley’s capacity to transform our society.